An Alternating Direction Method for Total Variation Denoising: Introduction

-Problem \eqref{eq:quad_penalty} is then minimized alternatingly with respect to $w$ and $u$, with a continuation scheme driving the penalty parameter $\beta$ gradually to a sufficiently large number.
+Problem \eqref{eq:quad_penalty} is then minimized alternatingly with respect to $w$ and $u$, with a continuation scheme that drives the penalty parameter $\frac{1}{\mu}$ gradually to a sufficiently large number.
 This method is extended in \cite{yang2009fast, yang2009efficient} to solve the multi-channel (color) image deblurring problem.
 In \cite{yang2009efficient}, the TV regularization with 1-norm fidelity (TVL1) model

 is considered.
 The same approach has also been applied to reconstruct signals from partial Fourier data in the compressed sensing context \cite{yang2010fast}.
-A downside to this quadratic penalty approach is that when $\beta$ is very large, problem \eqref{eq:quad_penalty} becomes ill-conditioned and numerical stability becomes an issue.
+These methods take full advantage of the structures of the convolution operator and the finite difference operator so that the subproblems can be solved exactly and efficiently, which is important for fast convergence.
+A downside to this quadratic penalty approach is that when $\frac{1}{\mu}$ is very large, problem \eqref{eq:quad_penalty} becomes ill-conditioned and numerical stability becomes an issue.

-Our algorithm is most closely related to the split Bregman method \cite{goldstein2009split}, which is an application of variable splitting to the Bregman iterative regularization method \cite{osher2006iterative}.
-The Bregman iterative regularization method was first introduced in \cite{osher2006iterative} as a better alternative (iterative) approach to the TV denoising problem than directly solving problem \eqref{eq:tvdn}.
-The Bregman distance associated with a convex function $E(\cdot)$ between $u$ and $v$ is defined as
+Although our algorithm is closely related to the algorithms in \cite{afonso2010fast} and \cite{wang2008new} described above, it is even more closely related to the split Bregman method \cite{goldstein2009split}, which is an application of the variable splitting approach in \cite{wang2008new} to the Bregman iterative regularization method \cite{osher2006iterative}.
+The Bregman iterative regularization method was first introduced in \cite{osher2006iterative} as a better (iterative) approach to the TV denoising/deblurring problem \eqref{eq:tv_deblur} than directly applying an iterative solver to it.
+Subsequently, this method was extended in \cite{strong2003edge} to the solution of $l_1$-minimization problems that arise in compressed sensing and in \cite{ma2009fixed} to nuclear norm minimization problems that are convex relaxations of matrix rank minimization problems.